Alberto De Bortoli Principal Software Engineer @ Just Eat Takeaway, London.

 PreludeFastlane is widely used by iOS teams all around the world.
 It became the standard de facto to automate common tasks such as building apps, running tests, and uploading builds to App Store Connect.
 Fastlane has been recently moved under the Mobile Native Foundation which is amazing as Google

-The beta versions of iOS 26.1, iPadOS 26.1, macOS 26.1, tvOS 26.1, visionOS 26.1, and watchOS 26.1 are now available.
+The beta versions of iOS 26.4, iPadOS 26.4, macOS 26.4, tvOS 26.4, visionOS 26.4, and watchOS 26.4 are now available.
 Get your apps ready by confirming they work as expected on these releases.
-And to take advantage of the advancements in the latest SDKs, make sure to build and test with […]
+And make sure to build and test with Xcode 26.4 beta to take advantage of the advancements in the […]

 Use Your Loaf – iOS Development News & Tips Recent content on Use Your Loaf – iOS Development News & Tips